-As of 31 March 2022, Philly Shipyard has two separate awards under one shipbuilding contract in place for the NSMV program.
-NSMVs 1-2 were awarded at contract signing in April 2020.
-NSMVs 3-4 were awarded upon the exercise of an option in January 2021.
-Therefore, the two awards are treated as two separate performance obligations that are being accounted for using the percentage-of-completion method per IFRS 15 Revenue from Contracts with Customers.
-PSI is building four NSMVs (NSMVs 1-4) for TOTE Services, with the first two vessels (NSMVs 1-2) scheduled for delivery in 2023 and the last two vessels (NSMVs 3-4) scheduled for delivery in 2024.
-As of 31 March 2022, the NSMV projects for NSMVs 1-2 and NSMVs 3-4 are 44.0% and 1.3% complete, respectively.
+As of 30 June 2022, Philly Shipyard has three separate awards under one shipbuilding contract in place for the NSMV program.
+NSMVs 1-2 were awarded at contract signing in April 2020; NSMVs 3-4 were awarded upon the exercise of an option in January 2021 and NSMV 5 was awarded upon the exercise of an option in April 2022.
+Therefore, the three awards are treated as three separate performance obligations that are being accounted for using the percentage-of-completion method per IFRS 15 Revenue from Contracts with Customers.
+PSI is building five NSMVs (NSMVs 1-5) for TOTE Services, with the first two vessels (NSMVs 1-2) scheduled for delivery in 2023, the next two vessels (NSMVs 3-4) scheduled for delivery in 2024 and the final vessel (NSMV 5) scheduled for delivery in 2025.
+As of 30 June 2022, the NSMV projects for NSMVs 1-2, NSMVs 3-4 and NSMV 5 are 58.7%, 3.7% and 2.2% complete, respectively.

 Philly Shipyard also has one additional shipbuilding contract in place for the Subsea Rock Installation Vessel (SRIV) program, which was awarded in November 2021.
-PSI is building one SRIV (SRIV 1) for Great Lakes Dredge & Dock Company, LLC, scheduled for delivery in 2024.
-As of 31 March 2022, SRIV 1 is 0.9% complete.
+PSI is building one SRIV (SRIV 1) for Great Lakes, scheduled for delivery in 2024.
+As of 30 June 2022, SRIV 1 is 1.9% complete.